LiquidLessonPlans/Full_Stack_Java_Extended_4_1/notes/projects/P2/README.md

 7. Documentation (all classes and methods have adequate Javadoc comments)
 8. All Exceptions are caught and logged to a file
 9. Data useful to the application is retrieved from a third party API
-10. Adequate test coverage for the service-layer
+10. Adequate test coverage for the service-layer - choose at least one service layer class that has methods that make sense to test.
+Write a robust, valid test suite for that class attempting to achieve high % line coverage.
+Make sure to mock at least one object and intercept at least one method with your mock, and that can show that you understand unit testing well enough.

 ### Bonus Features: